 We measure the latency over different connection types.
 Generally, wired mice have the lowest latency, and Bluetooth mice have the highest one.
 A Bluetooth connection likely isn't ideal for gaming, but it's still good for office use, and most people won't notice any delay unless the latency is extremely high.

-For more info, take a look at our click latency tests and scores article.
+For more info, take a look at our click latency tests article.

 Once you buy a particular mouse, there isn't much you can do to improve the controls, besides using a wired connection when possible and programming the sensor and buttons to your liking within the companion software.